Boeing posts $1.2 billion loss in Q1, worse than expected

 Calhoun said the company was on track to generate positive cash flow over the entire year "despite the pressures on our defense and commercial development programs.”

-The company again pushed back the expected first delivery of a new version of its long-range, twin-aisle 777 passenger jet by at least a year until 2025.
-The move was widely expected, as Boeing adapts to certification standards that have been tightened since regulators approved the Max, then were forced to ground the planes after two deadly crashes.
+The company again pushed back the expected first delivery of a new version of its huge, twin-aisle 777 passenger jet until 2025, five years after the original target.
+The delay was widely expected, as Boeing adapts to certification standards that have been tightened since regulators approved the Max, then were forced to ground the planes after two deadly crashes.

-The delay in expected approval for the 777-9 caused Boeing to forecast $1.5 billion in “abnormal” production costs.
+The delay in expected approval for the 777-9 caused Boeing to forecast $1.5 billion in “abnormal” production costs for the plane, which is designed to carry more than 400 passengers on long-haul flights.
+Boeing will halt production at least through the end of next year to avoid building planes that might need to be reworked later.

-Boeing took a $660 million charge for its program to build new presidential Air Force One jets, which it blamed on higher supplier costs, final technical requirements and schedule delays.
+Boeing took a $660 million charge for its program to build two new presidential Air Force One jets — specially modified Boeing 747s — which it blamed on higher supplier costs and schedule delays.
 It also took $367 million in charges on a military training jet.
+Inflation is lowering the value of Boeing's fixed-cost contracts for government customers.

 Boeing said it submitted plans to the Federal Aviation Administration to resume deliveries of the 787 passenger jet.
 Those deliveries have been halted for more than a year by production issues that Boeing previously said would add about $2 billion in costs, of which $312 million was recorded in the first quarter.